MooersLab/mac-say-tts-el/README.md

 ## Similar Emacs packages

-- [read-aloud.el](https://github.com/gromnitsky/read-aloud.el/tree/d5f80ab72054a957aed25224639c1779cae5f4d1) This package also uses the Mac `say` program.
-It also works on other operating systems.
+- [read-aloud.el](https://github.com/gromnitsky/read-aloud.el/tree/d5f80ab72054a957aed25224639c1779cae5f4d1) This package can use the Mac `say` program, but it also works on other operating systems.
 - [piper-mode](https://github.com/snowy-0wl/piper-mode) Mac only.
 Uses external dependencies.